Halloween Sugar Causes Health Issues for Months

-As a clinical nutritionist I am a heavy label reader.
 Knowing what’s in the food you eat is a critical first step to getting healthy.
-Of course my favorite foods are the ones that have no ingredient list – think spinach, kale, blueberry… you get the idea.
+Of course my favorite foods are the ones that have no ingredient list – think spinach, kale, blueberries… you get the idea.

 The moral of the story is that unless you know what’s in it, don’t eat it!

-This is the time of year for you to make a decision – an important decision that will result in one of two possible scenarios:
+This is the time of year for you to make a decision about your health, an important decision that will result in one of two possible scenarios:

-1. You begin the New Year feeling great, healthy and excited about all that you’re going to accomplish.
+You enjoy the last quarter of this year and begin the New Year feeling great, healthy and excited about all that you’re going to accomplish.

-2. You begin the New Year feeling horrible – you’ve gained weight, you’re tired, grumpy and feeling blue about how terrible your body feels.
+You begin the New Year feeling horrible – you’ve gained weight, you’re tired, grumpy and feeling down about how terrible your body feels.

 I’ve told patients throughout the years that if a ‘friend’ doesn’t stand by you when you explain that a food makes you ill, then they’re likely not a very good friend.
 I’m not saying that friends and family don’t need some explanation of why you choose to eat the way you do, but once that’s occurred if they don’t honor that decision, then I think the friendship should be re-evaluated.
 Does this sound harsh?
 It’s not meant to.
 I just really want to give you some information so that you can enjoy this holiday season and begin the New Year healthier.

 I promise you that no piece of candy or holiday cookie that contains something you shouldn’t eat is worth compromising your health – they’re simply not THAT good!
-And don’t worry, we can help you make/find some yummy treats that won’t make you ill.
+And don’t worry, we can help you make and/or find some yummy treats that won’t make you ill.

 Author of “The Gluten Effect”

-Author of eBook: “Gluten Intolerance – What You Don’t Know May Be Killing You!”
+- “Gluten: What You Don’t Know May Be Killing You”